groupby/scrapie/src/main/docs/UrlIterator.js.md

-Loop through each of the generated URLs loading each page in turn and passing the context load for that page into the pDealWith function.
+Loop through each of the generated URLs loading each page in turn and passing the context load for that page into the pDealWith function. return true from this method to stop the iteration